SKIN BARRIER FUNCTION: WHAT IT IS AND HOW TO SUPPORT IT

 WHAT IS THE SKIN BARRIER?

-The outermost layer of the skin that protects against environmental stress while maintaining hydration.
+The skin barrier is the outermost protective layer of the skin that helps regulate hydration while protecting against environmental stress.

 HOW DO I KNOW IF MY SKIN BARRIER IS DAMAGED?

-Signs include tightness, irritation, dehydration, breakouts, and increased sensitivity.
+Common signs include tightness, irritation, dehydration, breakouts, sensitivity, redness, and products suddenly stinging.

 HOW LONG DOES IT TAKE TO REPAIR A DAMAGED SKIN BARRIER?

-Initial improvement may occur within days, but full recovery typically takes several weeks depending on severity.
+Initial improvement may occur within days, but full recovery often takes several weeks depending on the severity of disruption.

 CAN YOU REPAIR THE SKIN BARRIER FAST?

-The fastest way to support repair is to reduce stress on the skin, simplify your routine, and focus on hydration and barrier-supportive ingredients.
+The fastest way to support repair is to reduce stress on the skin, simplify the routine, support hydration, and focus on barrier-supportive ingredients.

 FINAL THOUGHT

-When you understand the skin through cutaneous homeostasis, skincare becomes less about constantly changing the skin and more about maintaining balance, stability and long-term skin health.
+When the skin functions through balance and cutaneous homeostasis, skincare becomes less about forcing change and more about supporting long-term skin health, resilience, and stability.